layjain/laughing-couscous/README.md

 28. Can handle high less than low from frontend?
 (Prabhakar?)
 30. Is gamma = 1 / (1 + np.exp(epsilon / 2)) in staircase?
 (Vaik)
 31. More robust Median Code(Vaik)(**IMPORTANT: Performance Issues**)
+32. Disallow epochs = 0 from front-end
+33. Disallow lambda = 0 from front-end
+34. Remove the first column in weights table for binary classification (front End)
+35. Add bias column (back-End)
+36. Disallow split-ratio = 0 from front-End

 NOTES:
 1. If two headers differ by a leading or trailing whitespace, then we can get wrong results or exceptions
 2. NaNs are not allowed in any file
-3. Disallow epochs = 0 from front-end
+3. Semicolon seperated csv is not allowed as of now (**Important**)
+4. If split_ratio = 1, Train data = Test data (instead of empty test data!)